kgrid/python-activator/README.md

 When using manifest file, this activator only accepts zipped knowledge objects.
 The local or remote (URL) paths to zip files should be listed on the input manifest.
 Relative local paths of zip files on the manifest file will be resolved towards the location of the manifest file.

 The activator creates an unzipped local copy of KOs and a local manifest file in the cache folder when it activates knowledge objects from a manifest.
 (See [local manifest file created for reference objects](https://github.com/kgrid/reference-objects/blob/main/local_manifest.json) as an example of local manifest).
-This activator us able to unzip remote zip files.
+This activator is able to unzip remote zip files.

 If no manifest path is provided, Python activator can activate knowledge objects from a local cache that contains unzipped knowledge objects and the local manifest.